paragi/plib/README.md

-#A graphical presentation of sensor readings in an easy to view manner
+#A graphical presentation of numbers in an easy to view manner.
+Primarily for sensor readings.

+Please join in, if you have any improvement.

 ###Features:
 * Using only Javascript and HTML5 (No image files)